St Michael Overcoming the Devil with Angels

 Click here for other works connected to Morris & Co.

-View this object on the Stained Glass in Wales Catalogue
+View this record on the Stained Glass in Wales Catalogue

 Photo © Martin Crampin, Imaging the Bible in Wales